Datomni/omni-cdi-docs/docs/identity/installation.md

 ## Docker Guide
 ### Introduction

-Omni Analytics uses Docker containers for easy deployment and scalability.
+Omni Identity uses Docker containers for easy deployment and scalability.
 This guide will walk you through the setup process for both development and production environments.

 ### Quick Start